Flood guidance

 • Think about moving cars to higher ground.

-Remember, if you have a basement, it will be the first area to flood.
+Remember, if you have a basement that will be the first area to flood.
 Flash flooding, especially from a build-up of surface water is a real threat to properties with basement rooms.
-The water can pour in off the pavement quickly, filling the room.
+The water can pour in off the pavement quickly, inundating the room.